 - Prospective toxicology master's or Ph.D. students should investigate the school's reputation, grant awards, faculty recognition and scientific agency affiliations.

-- Individuals choosing a toxicology graduate degree program should also consider the state of the school's labs, the networking opportunities it provides students and any possible financial awards.
+- Individuals choosing a toxicology graduate degree program should consider the state of the school's labs, the networking opportunities it provides and any possible financial awards.

-- Some schools offer master's and Ph.D. students full scholarships that include a living stipend.
+- Some schools offer master's and Ph.D. students full scholarships that may include a living stipend to help with expenses.

 Associate of Science in Biology, Chemistry or Physics